Bulgaria: 21 asylum seekers to be indicted for riot at refugee camp

 The cause of the riot in Harmanli, which broke out on November 24, 2016, will not be part of the trial.
 Neither will police officers who allegedly attacked and beat refugees who were not even part of the riot.

 “There is no prosecution on the disproportionate force used by the police to suppress the riot”, Krassimir Kanev told The Sofia Globe.
-He is the founder and chairman for the Bulgarian Helsinki Committee, an NGO which supports minorities and refugees.
+He is the founder and chairman of the Bulgarian Helsinki Committee, an NGO which supports minorities and refugees.

 “Lots of completely innocent refugees were chased in their rooms, attacked and severely beaten up by the police in the course of that operation.
 Nor is there any prosecution of those who closed the Harmanli center on the instigation of nationalists, turning it into a prison for several days, which provoked the riot.
 Instead, we are going to have several rioters prosecuted for destruction of property and hooliganism”, Kanev said.